 If you require CNC turning parts or components, EGL Vaughan can help.
 We are dedicated to providing the highest quality precision engineered products for a wide range of industries.

 We are adept at building close working relationships with our clients, which is why they return to us time and again.
-We are here to assist you every step of the way, from providing you with a quote in just 24 hours right the way through to delivering your items.
+We are here to assist you every step of the way, from providing you with a rapid quote right the way through to delivering your items.

 Simply provide us with your measurements and we can use our CNC Turning expertise to create your parts to match your exact specifications.
 We can even help if you no longer have any drawings.
 All you need to do is provide us with an example of the component and we will use reverse engineering techniques to replicate your item.
 Whatever you require, EGL Vaughan can deliver.